+Mr. Sult has served on the Board since 2018.
 Mr. Sult previously served on the board of Dynegy Inc. and joined the board in conjunction with the company's acquisition of Dynegy.
 Previously, he was executive vice president and chief financial officer of Marathon Oil Corporation and was executive vice president and chief financial officer of El Paso Corporation prior to that.
 Prior to joining El Paso, Mr. Sult served as vice president and controller of Halliburton Energy Services.
 Prior to joining Halliburton, Mr. Sult was an audit partner with Arthur Andersen LLP.
-Mr. Sult currently serves on the board and is chairman of the audit committee of Brigham Minerals, Inc., a public company, and previously served on the board of Jagged Peak Energy, Inc., a public company.
-Mr. Sult serves as a member of the Board of Directors, Executive Committee and Chairman of the Strategic Planning Committee of the Boys and Girls Country of Houston, Inc. Mr. Sult received a bachelor's degree with special attainments in commerce from Washington & Lee University and is a licensed certified public accountant.
+Mr. Sult currently serves on the board and is chair of the nominating and corporate governance committee of Sitio Royalties, Inc., a public company, joining the board following the company's merger with Brigham Minerals, Inc., a public company, where he previously served on the board.
+In addition, Mr. Sult previously served as a director of Jagged Peak Energy, Inc., a public company, as well as the general partner of El Paso Pipeline Partners, L.P., a public company.
+Mr. Sult serves as a member of the Board of Directors, Executive Committee and Chairman of the Strategic Planning Committee of the Boys and Girls Country of Houston, Inc., a non-profit entity.
+Mr. Sult received a bachelor's degree with special attainments in commerce from Washington & Lee University and is a licensed certified public accountant.

 Mr. Sult, through his experience in senior executive financial positions with large public companies, brings significant knowledge of accounting, capital structures, finance, financial reporting, strategic planning and forecasting to the Board.
 Mr. Sult has extensive knowledge of the energy industry.
 Further, he has served as an audit partner at a major accounting firm, which, in addition to his other experience, qualifies him as an "audit committee financial expert."
-He currently serves as a member of the Social Responsibility & Compensation Committee, where he contributes significantly to the review and evaluation of our compensation policies and practices, and the Audit Committee, where he contributes significantly to the oversight of the integrity of our financial statements, internal controls and ethics and compliance functions.
+He currently serves as the Chair of the Audit Committee, where he contributes significantly to the oversight of the integrity of our financial statements, internal controls and ethics and compliance functions.